TUMAAA/deep_reinforcement_learning/continuous_navigation_project/README.md

 ## Sample output
 The Report.html is a report showing the results obtained when solving the challenge.
+The trained agent checkpoint files are found under [trained_models/]

 ## Implemented Solution and Lessons Learnt
 We use the multi-agent environment explained above.
 However, there is only one policy trained which interacts with all environments to collect experiences.